-Description: This class covers the presentation of pathology/pathophysiology of normal abdominal anatomy including liver, kidneys, spleen, gallbladder, pancreas, and vascular structures associated with organs, as well as the abdominal cavities, retroperitoneal space, non-cardiac chest, the lung/pleura, and the lymphatic system.
+Description: This class covers the presentation of pathology/pathophysiology of normal abdominal anatomy including liver, kidneys, spleen, gallbladder, pancreas, and vascular structures associated with organs, as well as the abdominal cavities, retroperitoneal space, lung and pleura, the lung/pleura, and the lymphatic system.
 Normal and abnormal changes, pathology and laboratory values are presented.